 The MCDB&G program does not admit students with the intention of obtaining a Master's degree.
 There are reasons, however, that students do chose the MS option after entering the PhD program.
 In this case, you can choose between a Plan A (with thesis) and a Plan B (non-thesis) degree.
-Most students opt for the Plan B. In either case, you will need a minimum GPA of 3.0 to graduate.
+In either case, you will need a minimum GPA of 3.0 to graduate.